sqliteai/sqlite-sync-react-native/README.md

 Listen for row-level changes (INSERT, UPDATE, DELETE) on specified tables using op-sqlite's `updateHook`.

 **How it works:** This hook uses op-sqlite's `updateHook` to receive individual row change notifications.
 Unlike reactive queries which re-run the entire query, this hook fires for each row modification and automatically fetches the complete row data for you.
+Always uses **writeDb** to ensure update hooks see sync changes immediately.

 **Key Features:**